 It ensures that users only see what you want them to focus on and not get distracted.

 Stefanie Bruckler also uses a module grid format but with fewer items in a more contained space.
 Plus, it’s all below the main scroll which features a minimal business card style design.

 It has a look that’s polished and classy, setting a distinct tone for the work of this designer.

 Still not quite ready to redesign your portfolio?
 While it is a creative project, this is also an investment in your business, whether you work for a company or as a freelancer.

-So much business and referral business starts online where potential clients are looking for you before you even know they exist.
+Potential clients are looking for you before you even know they exist.
 A modern, trendy portfolio with your best projects can make a strong first impression.